 Our PEM division is a part of PECARN, the Pediatric Emergency Care Applied Research Network, which conducts high-priority, multi-institutional research on the prevention and management of acute illnesses and injuries in children.
 Some of our PEM attending research interests include procedural sedation, headaches, concussion, emergency ultrasound, medical education, simulation medicine, quality improvement science, child abuse, cardiac arrest, anoxic brain injury, febrile infants, serious bacterial infections, urinary track infections, otitis media, lyme disease, ventriculoperitoneal shunt malfunction, pain management, alcohol and substance abuse screening and information technology.

 During fellowship training, we guide our fellows to find their compass by identifying an academic area of interest to them for which they will develop additional expertise, skills and scholarship.
 We mentor this process and encourage fellows to choose their track by the beginning of the second training year.
-Current PEM focus tracks include POCUS, research, medical education, quality improvement (QI), pre-hospital medicine and information technology.
+Current PEM focus tracks include POCUS (Dr. Jennifer Marin, Director), research, medical education (Dr. Melissa Tavarez, Director), quality improvement (QI), pre-hospital medicine (Dr. Sylvia Owusu Ansah, Director) and information technology.
 Fellows can participate in courses through the Institute for Clinical Research Education (ICRE), the University of Pittsburgh's premier clinical and translational research training programs to take targeted classes or a certificate (e.g medical education, research).
 For QI, The Wolff Center at UPMC, offers classes and an educational series and certificate in quality improvement.
-For prehospital medicine, Children’s Hospital of Pittsburgh is affiliated with the Center for Emergency Medicine of Western Pennsylvania, our region’s premier emergency medical services education and research center.
+For pre-hospital medicine, CHP PEM partners with the Center of Emergency Medicine, Department of Emergency Medicine Division of EMS and local and regional EMS agencies for didactics, research, EMS QI, and EMS field experience, and there is also a disaster medicine component.
 For information technology, our hospital has been recognized by KLAS, an independent health care research organization, as the number one pediatric hospital in its use of health care information technology, and is led by one of our PEM faculty, Dr. Srinivasan Suresh, MD, MBA, FAAP, Chief Medical Information Officer, Children's Hospital of Pittsburgh of UPMC.